New Zealand trivia questions are perfect for anyone who wants to learn more about this fascinating country.

 Answer: New Zealand

 - New Zealand sent forces to join the Commonwealth military during the guerilla war known as the "Emergency" fought in what country from 1948 to 1960?
-We'll accept the country's name at the time or its current name.
+What was either the country's name at the time or its current name?

 Answer: Malaya or Malaysia